imperva/dsfkit/modules/aws/rds-mssql-db/README.md

 * `rds_subnet_ids`: List of subnet_ids to make RDS MsSQL available on
 * `security_group_ingress_cidrs`: List of allowed ingress cidr ranges for access to the RDS MsSQL

-Refer to [variables.tf](variables.tf) for additional variables with default values and additional info
+Refer to [variables.tf](variables.tf) for additional variables with default values and additional info.

 ## Outputs

-The following [outputs](outputs.tf) are exported:
+The following [outputs](outputs.tf) are available:

 * `db_username`: DB username
 * `db_password`: DB password